HIRC-SNUBH/HIRC_Thyroid2ndCancer/readme.md

 - Publications:
 - Results explorer:

-This study aims to compare the risk of 2nd cancer between Iodine therapy cohort and non-Iodine therapy cohort
+This study aims to evaluate of Iodine-131 exposure effect on the occurrence of secondary cancer in survivors of thyroid cancer.

 Requirements